War cabinet: Imperial War Cabinet

-To strengthen ties between countries, the writing of an Imperial Constitution was a significant priority in 1917.
+To strengthen ties between countries, the writing of an imperial constitution was a significant priority in 1917.
 However, the delegates postponed the matter until after the war, and they failed to take it up.

 Minutes to the Imperial War Cabinet meetings are held at the National Archives (Kew).

 Second World War

-Germany invaded Poland early on 1 September 1939, and after to-ing and fro-ing with French Foreign Minister Georges Bonnet, an ultimatum was presented to the Germans and on its expiry war was declared at 11am on 3 September 1939.
+On 1 September 1939, Germany invaded Poland and after to-ing and fro-ing with French Foreign Minister Georges Bonnet, an ultimatum was presented to the Germans and on its expiry war was declared at 11am on 3 September 1939.

 Chamberlain war ministry

-On 3 September 1939, Neville Chamberlain announced his War Cabinet.
+On 3 September 1939, Prime Minister Neville Chamberlain announced his war cabinet.